VigneshVSV/hololinked/README.md

 - control method execution and property write with a custom finite state machine.
 - database (Postgres, MySQL, SQLite - based on SQLAlchemy) support for storing and loading properties  when object dies and restarts.
 - auto-generate Thing Description for Web of Things applications (inaccurate, continuously developed but usable).
-- use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement (HTTP Server will support only JSON serializer).
+- use serializer of your choice (except for HTTP) - MessagePack, JSON, pickle etc. & extend serialization to suit your requirement.
+HTTP Server will support only JSON serializer to maintain compatibility with node-wot.
 Default is JSON serializer based on msgspec.
 - asyncio compatible - async RPC server event-loop and async HTTP Server - write methods in async
 - have flexibility in process architecture - run HTTP Server & python object in separate processes or in the same process, serve multiple objects with same HTTP server etc.
 - choose from multiple ZeroMQ transport methods - TCP for direct network access (apart from HTTP), IPC for multi-process same-PC applications (like shown in example above), INPROC for multi-threaded applications.